czarpino/git-branch-prompt/README.md

+# Update

+> Project abandoned due to pointlessness and embarassment.
+Kept here for posterity.

 # Git Branch Prompt

 Show current git branch in bash prompt with a thought on performance.
 Approach is based on basic `git rev-parse` so on a well spec'ed computer optimizations employed here would be completely unnoticeable.
 For those who do find it noticeable, this is a slightly faster alternative.